loglamo/JobManagement/README.md

 - Install the g++ compiler
 - Be sure that the port is available when running code, otherwise the refused connection will occur
+- Current version runs with 3 servers and 2 clients.
+All 3 servers should be available at the time clients want to connect to.
+- With each done command from one client, values of properties "lastcommand", "currentreading" will be update in metadata.json file.
+The initial states of "lastcommand" and "currentreading" are "Stop" and 0 respectively.